daniCh8/mixed-reality-surgery-assistance-2020/README.md

 ## Logo

 The official logo of the application is given by CustomSurg.
-It is used both as app menù icon and splash screen.
+It is used both as app menu icon and splash screen.

 [![logo](./doc/gif/logo.gif)](./doc/video/_logo.mp4)